5 Types of Photography That Showcase the Beauty of Your Product

 Written by Kat Fletcher

+The key is photo variety.
+Showing off your product and brand through different angles, stories and dimensions.
 Here are five types of imagery to focus on when planning your next shoots.

-1. The Simple Product
+1. The Simple Product Photo

 A clean, minimal shot that shows your product clearly against a plain background, beautifully lit.
 This serves as your product’s base image.
 It’s often the primary image on your product page and the one visible in your catalogue as customers browse.
 It creates a seamless, clutter-free experience where the product itself takes centre stage, free from distraction.

-2. The Close-up
+2. The Close-up Photo

 Luxury buyers want to see craftsmanship.
 Close-up images highlight the tactile beauty of your product.
 The smoothness of a glass bottle, the weave of linen fabric, the embossed logo on a box.
 These shots speak to quality, care, and attention to detail.
 They invite the customer closer, allowing them to appreciate the artistry that sets your product apart.

-3. The Collection
+3. The Collection Photo

 If your products are part of a set or ritual, such as a skincare trio, tea assortment, or fragrance line, photograph them together.
 Collection shots create a sense of cohesion and intention.
 They help customers envision how the products complement one another, inspiring them to purchase multiple pieces.
 It’s visual storytelling that reveals how each item belongs to a greater whole.

-4. The Decorative Shot
+4. The Decorative Photo

 Decorative shots bring your product into context through props and styling that echo its essence.
 They draw in the eye with their beauty, tell the story behind the product, and create sensual desire.
 A candle nestled within its scent notes of jasmine and citrus.
 A jar of body butter resting in a shell upon soft sands, kissed by sunlight.
 These images awaken the senses and express your brand’s creative spirit

-5. The Lifestyle Promise
+5. The Lifestyle Promise Photo

 Lifestyle imagery invites people into the world your brand represents – the life they could live, the person they could become, with your product.
 This might be a photo or short video showing your product in use: a hand applying a serum, a dress moving with the wind, a candle being lit at dusk.